 If it’s something you would say out loud, then it reads clearly on the page.
 If it’s something you would never say to another person, it won’t read as clearly.

 The reason reading your manuscript out loud works so well is because you will catch dozens of things you would have otherwise missed.
-Like Paul says, hearing yourself speak forces you to notice bad or strange phrasings—even if you don’t know why it’s off, you know it’s off.
+Hearing yourself speak forces you to notice bad or strange phrasings—even if you don’t know why it’s off, you know it’s off and you can fix it.

 If possible, read each chapter to a person.
 I know, that sounds awful and tedious, but reading to actual people forces you to really hear what is and is not working.
 It’s an incredible forcing function.